Security best practice

-A good password is both easy for your to remember and hard for others to figure out.
+A good password is both easy for you to remember and hard for others to figure out.
 A strong password contains upper and lowercase letters, along with symbols and numbers.

-The Do’s and Don’ts when creating a strong password:
+Do and Don’t when creating a strong password:

-- At least 8 characters in length (the more the better but it should also be a memorable one).
+- at least 8 characters in length (the more the better but it should also be memorable)

-More information can be found on the internet, here is an example: The Ultimate Guide for Creating Strong Passwords.
+More information can be found on the internet, for example: The Ultimate Guide for Creating Strong Passwords.

-Please remember: ISS staff will never ask you to reveal your password by email, in person or on the phone.
+Please remember: London Met staff will never ask you to reveal your password by email, in person or on the phone.

 Anti-virus Best Practice and free anti-virus software